 So, it’s a stylish and elaborate guitar, but does the playability back it up?
 This is where Fender has made some noticeable improvements.

 The neck has a modern C profile, which is quite deep and designed for versatile comfort.
 Taking this further, the compound-radius fretboard is a nice addition.
 Basically, it’s rounder toward the headstock and flatter toward the pickups.
 This results in an easier time playing open chords while optimizing the higher frets for fast runs without slips and fret buzz.

 Since the frets are medium-jumbo and the nut width is a moderate 1.65 inches (41.9 millimeters,) the Tom Morello Stratocaster should be comfortable and highly playable for most hands.
 I’m sure this is part of the reason why proper Fender Strats are among the most popular guitars.

 The string action is balanced.
 Plus, the double-action truss rod lets you adjust it to your ideal setting.

 That timeless Stratocaster tone is a great foundation, and the modern electronics give the Fender Tom Morello Stratocaster a strong and refined timbre.
 It’s clear and balanced with a very dimensional sound that should work well for all music styles except the very heaviest ones.

 Beyond the classic Audioslave-era sound, you get a lot of room for playful experimentation.
 Due to the noiseless and locking designs, it can handle wild playing without compromising the sound.

-A list price of $1,399 isn’t bad for an HSS Fender Strat made in North America.
+A list price for about $1,400 isn’t bad for an HSS Fender Strat made in North America.
 While there might be similar guitars available at lower prices, it doesn’t seem like there are direct competitors with the same features built to a consistent standard.
 So, I’d say it’s a good value offer.